mozilla/pontoon/translate/README.md

 - `components/` — a folder containing components, with file names in CamelCase

 Of course, more can be added if needed.
 For example, modules with a high number of action types might want to have an `actionTypes.js` file to separate them from actions.

+**Note**: As the codebase is currently migrating away from Redux, its structure is also evolving.
+This means that you may be able to find inconsistencies in the actual code, as we're actively determining the new structure.

 ### Imports